Fiona Prentice

 Assistant Teacher

 Samantha Mei was born and raised in Boston, MA.
 She recently graduated from the University of Massachusetts Amherst with a B.A. in Early Childhood Education.
 For fun, she likes to spend her free time baking, playing volleyball, and watching movies.
-She is very excited to learn and grow with the community at EPCS starting this summer and continuing into the school year!
+She is very excited to continue learning and growing with the community at EPCS!

 Siya Sethi